input-output-hk/haskell.nix/docs/tutorials/getting-started.md

 ## Create a project using Flakes

 This section assumes you choose to uses the experimental flakes features, and so that you have added `experimental-features = [ "nix-command" "flakes" ];` in your Nix configuration.
 You can look at [the Wiki](https://nixos.wiki/wiki/Flakes) for more instructions.
-If you don't want to set up a Flakes project, [skip to the Niv section](#create-a-project-using-niv).

 The following `nix flake init` command creates a template `hello` package containing a `flake.nix` and `nix/hix.nix` file.
 The project can be used with regular `nix` tools.
 This template is defined in the [NixOS/templates repository](https://github.com/NixOS/templates/tree/master/haskell.nix).